NCAS-CMS/cfdm/docs/source/extensions.rst

 implemented in the subclass's `__init__` method, similarly to this:

 .. code-block:: python
-   :caption: *Ensure that the _custom dictionary 'x' value is deep
+   :caption: *If desired, ensure that the _custom dictionary 'x'
-             copied when a deep copy of an instance is requested.*
+             value is deep copied when a deep copy of an instance is requested.*

    import copy